 The incidence of left ventricular aneurysm in patients suffering from myocardial infarction has varied between 10 and 35% depending on the definition and the methods used.
 Of patients undergoing cardiac catheterization in the CASS study, 7.6% had angiographic evidence of left ventricular aneurysms.20 The absolute incidence of left ventricular aneurysms may be declining because of the increased use of thrombolytics and revascularization after myocardial infarction.21,22

 More than 95% of true left ventricular aneurysms reported in the English literature result from coronary artery disease and myocardial infarction.
-True left ventricular aneurysms also may result from trauma,23 Chagas' disease,24 or sarcoidosis.25 A very small number ...
+True left ventricular aneurysms also may result from trauma,23 Chagas' disease,24 or sarcoidosis.25 A very small number of congenital left ...